brightspot/react-examples/graphql-schema-versioning/README.md

 ```
 Once more.

-As long as the movie content has all the fields published in Brightspot, they will render on the front-end.
+As long as the **Movie** content has all the fields published in Brightspot, they will render on the front-end.

 ## Try it yourself